sparkflows/sparkflows-docs/docs/incorta/admin-guide/chidori-connection.rst

    :width: 60%

 ..
-Note:: Make sure to upload ``fire-spark_x.y.z-core-x.y.z-jar-with-dependencies.jar`` & "workflowexecutecloud.py" to S3 bucket and is accessible from Saprkflows webserver UI.
+Note:: Make sure to upload ``fire-spark_x.y.z-core-x.y.z-jar-with-dependencies.jar`` & "workflowexecutecloud.py" to S3 bucket or the Incorta Cluster path  and is accessible from Saprkflows webserver UI.
 This jar is available in Sparkflows binary.
 Untar the binary to find it inside ``fire-x.y.z/fire-core-lib`` & ``fire-x.y.z/dist/``.